sinshu/no-audio-fade/README.md

 I couldn't fix the audio fade-in issue on Windows in a decent way.
 So here is an ad-hoc solution to the issue.
-This program continuously make silent audio signal so that the audio driver will never become the idle state.
+This program continuously generates silent audio signal so that the audio driver will never become the idle state.

 ```cs
 using System;